Kauzok/AmpV2/AmpPackage/README.md

         - Hitbox of field now takes up the entire sphere
  - Config
         - ACTUALLY removed redundant option to unlock Nemesis Amp
+ - Next patch will probably be a while from now since I'm planning on reworking normal Amp from the ground up, skills and all.
+Look forward to it!

 </details>